benjasaldias/Symbolic-Music-Generation/README.md

+# Project Website: InterScael
+Visit https://interscael.netlify.app to test this musical composition tool with an easy-to-use, interactive website.
+Currently, the Generation and Interpolation features have been implemented; the 2D interpolation feature will be implemented in a future update.

 # Symbolic-Music-Generation 🪄🎹
 Generating symbolic music with a **Variational AutoEncoder** (VAE).
 The model is trained with a set of scales and melodic patterns presented by Nicolas Slonimsky in his _Thesaurus of Scales and Melodic Patterns_.